ogishimalab/cohort_data_discovery_api/README.md

 Cohort data discovery API is the API function and API endpoint designed and implemented for data discovery from large-scale cohort studies.
 In the large-scale cohort studies, to implement precision medicine for multifactorial diseases, wide variety of large amounts of data are collection including lifestyle data, laboratory data, physiological data, clinical data, lifelog data, and genome and omics data.

-一方で、どのコホート研究でどのようなデータを収集しているかのデータ発見が困難であり、mega cohortの構築が不可能な状態となっている。
+On the other hands, there is a hurdle to achieve data discovery from collected data in the cohort studies to develp mega cohorts.

-大規模コホートデータを含むバイオバンク関連データの標準は、the minimum data element of biobank-related data, including large-scale cohort data（MIABIS）の、
+For the 大規模コホートデータを含むバイオバンク関連データの標準は、the minimum data element of biobank-related data, including large-scale cohort data（MIABIS）の、
 - biobank
 - collections
 - indvidual components